RepoDynamics/PyPackIT/docs/website/source/manual/control/options/project/intro/description.md

   implementing your ideas and bringing your vision to life!
 :::

-This is used in the main README file of the repository, as well as the `readme` metadata of your package (formerly known as `long_description`) displayed on the PyPI homepage of the package, and the homepage of your project's website.
+You can use simple HTML formatting elements in the description, such as `<b>` for bold text, `<i>` for italic text, `<u>` for underlined text, etc.
+Also, the description can have multiple paragraphs, separated by `<br>` tags; do not introduce any newlines in the YAML text directly, as this will break the formatting.
 Notice the use of substitution pattern `${‎{ name }}` to reference the project name dynamically.

+## Usage

+The description is used in the main README file of the repository, as well as the `readme` metadata of your package (formerly known as `long_description`) displayed on the PyPI homepage of the package, and the homepage of your project's website.
+It serves as a short introduction to your project, providing new users with a quick overview of the project's purpose and value proposition.